Skip to main content

 Keeping Deadlines

-As the owner of a company, the deadlines are vague.
+As the owner of a company the deadlines are vague.
 You can grow quickly or slowly, based on your tempo.

 You can also work more when you are most productive, then choose to slow down when feeling overwhelmed.

 As long as you keep going, the pace can fluctuate.
-If you are passionate about your business goals, you will want to speed things up, even if your capacity for handling all tasks is limited.
+If you are passionate about your business goals, you will want to speed things up, even if your capacity for handling all tasks is insufficient.

 Comparison No. 8

-Risk Involved
+Risk involved

 Business owners create their opportunities, and the person who provides their salary is themselves.
 The risk is related to bankruptcy, investing in a non-profitable venture, and losing money.